syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 ## Binding the button command in template column to ViewModel

-You can also assign any value to the Command property of the Button loaded inside the GridTemplateColumn via binding.
+You can provide custom actions to the `Command` property of a button loaded inside the GridTemplateColumn via binding.

-Refer the below code to bind the command property of Button loaded inside the GridTemplateColumn from the ViewModel.
+Refer the below code to achieve the same.

 {% highlight xaml %}